Harshvardhan-2005/ai-chatbot/README.md

 # Kioku AI

-Deneb is a full-stack AI chatbot platform that lets users create AI assistants, manage their knowledge, and have context-aware conversations.
+Kioku AI is a full-stack AI chatbot platform that lets users create AI assistants, manage their knowledge, and have context-aware conversations.

 It solves the problem of building a chatbot that can answer questions using your own knowledge and maintain conversations securely instead of relying only on general-purpose AI responses.